Sign In / Sign Out

 Leslie-Jean Thornton’s research focuses on social media, professional journalism practices and digital media.
 She is particularly interested in the various “digital divides” that may or may not form as a result of changed distribution and reporting forms for news.
 She has taught online media and advanced editing at the Cronkite School since 2004 after developing similar classes for the State University of New York at New Paltz.
 Before accepting a Freedom Forum fellowship for her doctoral work at the University of North Carolina at Chapel Hill, she was a newspaper editor in New York, Connecticut and Virginia — most recently at The Virginian-Pilot.

-Frank Russell Chair
+Frank Russell Chair in the Business of Journalism

 B.S., Northwestern University

 Julia Wallace was a top media executive and high-ranking editor at four major newspapers.
 She was the first woman editor-in-chief of the Atlanta Journal-Constitution and led a successful effort to converge TV, newspaper, radio and digital organizations at Cox Media Group Ohio.
 Before joining Atlanta, she was managing editor of the Arizona Republic and also served as managing editor of the Chicago Sun-Times and USA Today.
-As the Frank Russell Chair, Wallace teaches classes on the future of news, new business models and innovative ways of thinking about journalism at the Cronkite School.
+As the Frank Russell Chair in the Business of Journalism, Wallace teaches classes on the future of news, new business models and innovative ways of thinking about journalism at the Cronkite School.
 She was named the 2004 Editor of the Year by Editor & Publisher Magazine.
 Her alma mater, Northwestern University, inducted her into the Medill School of Journalism Hall of Achievement and awarded her the Alumni Merit Award.
 While she was editor in Atlanta, the newspaper won two Pulitzer prizes.
 She is a national board member of the Alzheimer’s Association.

 Ph.D., University of Florida